 Land acquisition, infrastructure improvements, and reasonable and necessary planning and administration costs (not to exceed 20 percent) are the only eligible uses for SHOP grant funds.
-The average SHOP expenditure for the combined costs of land acquisition and infrastructure improvements cannot exceed \$15,000 per SHOP unit.
-Successful applicants must leverage other public and private funds to pay for the construction or rehabilitation costs of each SHOP unit.
+A SHOP grantee cannot spend more than \$15,000 per SHOP unit on the combined costs of land acquisition and infrastructure improvements from its SHOP grant award.
+Successful applicants must leverage other public and private funds to pay for the construction or rehabilitation costs of each SHOP unit and for any other program costs that are not assisted with SHOP grant funds.

 The SHOP units must be sold to homebuyers at prices below the prevailing market price.
 Homebuyers must be low-income and must contribute a significant amount of sweat equity towards the development of the SHOP units.
+Reasonable accommodations must be permitted for individuals with disabilities in order for such individuals to meet hourly sweat equity requirements.
 A homebuyer's sweat equity contribution cannot be mortgaged or otherwise restricted upon future sale of the SHOP unit.
 Volunteer labor is also required.